Astroblepus guentheri

+Astroblepus guentheri is a species of freshwater ray-finned fish belonging to the family Astroblepidae, the climbing catfishes.
+This catfish is found in South America in Colombia.

-Astroblepus guentheri is a carnivorous species of catfish of the family Astroblepidae.
-It can be found in rainforest streams in the basin of the Magdalena-Cauca rivers and in some Pacific slope rivers in Colombia.
+Astroblepus guentheri can be found in rainforest streams in the basin of the Magdalena-Cauca rivers and in some Pacific slope rivers in Colombia.
 It is an uncommon and not well studied species.

-Although patronym not identified but clearly in honor of ichthyologist-herpetologist Albert Günther (1830-1914), British Museum (Natural History), where the type specimen is housed.
+The person honoured by the eponym in the specific name, guenetherii, was not identified by the describer, George Albert Boulenger, but it clearly honours the ichthyologist and herpetologist Albert Günther of the British Museum (Natural History), where the type specimen is retained.